 • Beyond the coverage gap exemption, there are around 20 other exemptions that you can qualify for.

 • Insurance Purchased by the 15th of each month will start on the first of the next month.

 • In 2014, the fee is $95 per adult ($47.50 per child) or 1% of income – whichever is higher.
 The family max is $285.
 The fee increases each year.

 • The cost of your marketplace health insurance works on a sliding scale.
 Those who make less, pay less.

-• American making less than $45,960 as individual or $94,200 as a family of 4 may be eligible for premium tax credits through the marketplace.
+• Americans making less than $45,960 individually or $94,200 as a family of 4 may be eligible for premium tax credits through the marketplace.
 Tax credits subsidize insurance premium costs.

 • You don’t have to use the marketplace to Buy Insurance, but you should fill out an application to see if you qualify for assistance before shopping for insurance outside of the marketplace.